FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 - Definition of experiments in a YAML-based format with different parameters and parameter ranges.
 - Persistent storage and management of different types of memories and their parameters, which can be imported from JSON files.
-  Storage of different test instances and keeping track of the number of experiments.
+- Storage of different test instances and keeping track of the number of experiments.
-- Scheduling of experiments either to a Xilinx ZCU102 using an Ethernet interface or to an STM32F429 using UART.
+- Scheduling of experiments either to an AMD ZCU102 using an Ethernet interface or to an STM32F429 using UART.
 - Persistent storage of measurement data in CSV files, with their metadata stored in a database.
 - Interconnection to measurement devices using our self-implemented instrument control library, specifically the connection with an SPD1305X power supply in order to perform voltage variation tests.